mike1372/toy_robot_nodejs/README.md

 -----

 * The robot does too much - perhaps add something to handle the validation of movement, i.e. is it safe to move forward given a particular position and direction?
-* The table is not used at all - the robot should reference it to see what the dimensions are.
+* The table is not used at all - the robot should reference it to see what the dimensions are for things such as ensuring that it does not fall off the table.
 * Should not be relying on the robot REPORT command of the robot in the simulation test - this needs to be addressed.